HEP-FCC/FCCeePhysicsPerformance/General/README.md

 - In the FCCEDM output, this will save the track parameters: ( d0, z0, phi, theta, q/p ) with d0 and z0 in mm and q/p in GeV-1 [TBC for q/p].
 The covariance matrix is given in this basis.
 It is saved as 15 floats,  trkCov[0], trkCov[5], trkCov[9], trkCov[12] and trkCov[14] denoting the diagonal elements of the symmetric matrix.

+- In the EDM4HEP output, the saved parameters are (d0, phi, rho, z0, tanLambda), with d0 and z0 in mm and the curvature rho in mm<sup>-1</sup>.
+The covariance matrix is saved as 15 floats corresponding to the former basis.
+Only the diagonal elements are currently saved (to be fixed).